MillerCoors gets Blue Moon 'craft beer' lawsuit thrown out

 The lawsuit sought unspecified damages.

-MillerCoors is jointly owned by SABMiller Plc SAB.L and Molson Coors Brewing Co (TAP.N).
+MillerCoors is jointly owned by SABMiller Plc and Molson Coors Brewing Co.
 It also produces such brands as Miller High Life, Coors Light and Molson Canadian.

 Curiel also presides over an unrelated lawsuit by former students of Trump University.
 Republican presidential candidate Donald Trump, who has proposed sealing the U.S.-Mexico border with a wall, has complained that Curiel cannot treat him fairly because of the judge’s Mexican heritage.